lamyj/sycomore/docs/common_features.rst

 Sycomore provides a unit system so that users do not have to convert their quantities to a specific unit.
 Units may be declared by multiplying or dividing by the unit name (e.g. ``500*ms``).
 Those two syntaxes can be mixed in order to use more complex units (e.g. ``267.522*MHz/T``).
 Unit objects follow the usual arithmetic rules, and all SI `base units`_, `derived units`_ and `prefixes`_ are defined.

-:class:`sycomore.Quantity` objects contain their value in the base SI unit and may be converted to a compatible unit.
+Quantity (:cpp:class:`C++ <sycomore::Quantity>`, :attr:`Python <sycomore.Quantity>`) objects contain their value in the base SI unit and may be converted to a compatible unit.
 Common arithmetic operations (addition, subtraction, multiplication, division, power) are implemented, as well as most of `numpy numeric functions`_.
 The following code sample summarizes these features.

 .. note:: The *micro* prefix is *u*, not *μ*, in order to keep ASCII names